AppBuildersTech/pytorch-retinanet/README.md

 # RetinaNet

-See de branch dev for developer
+See the branch dev for developer

 ## References